i05nagai/memorandum/language/english_speaking.md

     * public attention and interest:
     * She's been in the limelight recently, following the release of her controversial new film.
     * Openly ostracising someone or pulling a key team members out of a team with only newcomers with 1 days notice is common practise.
-* turnover
-    * employee changes
-        * the rate at which employees leaves a company and are replaced
-        * high/low turnove
-        * forced/voluntary turnover
-        * The company has a staff turnover of around 12% a year.
-    * pastry
-    * business
-    * employees
-    * cake
 * tenure
     * the period of time when sb hold a job, esp. an afficial position, or the right to keep a job permanently
     * during the tenure as mayor, relations with the police department worsened